h-be/acorn-docs/README.md

 ### What license is Acorn under?
 Why?

-This release is under the [Cryptographic Autonomy License v1.0-Beta 4](https://github.com/holochain/cryptographic-autonomy-license) (CAL), currently [under review by the OSI](http://lists.opensource.org/pipermail/license-review_lists.opensource.org/2019-December/004455.html).  **The license will be updated to the final version upon approval by the OSI.**
+Acorn is under the [Cryptographic Autonomy License v1.0](https://github.com/holochain/cryptographic-autonomy-license) (CAL), currently [approved by the Open Source Initiative (OSI)](https://opensource.org/licenses/CAL-1.0).

 CAL was created for the Holochain project to protect both source code and user data from restriction.
 It frees an end user from having their data held from them by a party that develops or hosts software licensed under CAL.